Editor’s Note: This post was updated on November 30, 2018, for accuracy and comprehensiveness. It was originally published on May 12, 2016.

 Even better news: people who are just getting started with these types of exercises can experience rapid gains in a relatively short time with little or no plateau.
 For instance, a group of women who began exercising by performing squats in a controlled study experienced more than a pound of muscle gain in 4 weeks by squatting just twice a week.
 That’s just 8 sessions.

 Squatting, in particular, is a good exercise to invest in because it targets the largest muscle group in your body – your legs – which make up around 40% of your overall skeletal muscle mass.
 Increasing your muscle mass in your legs is a great way to increase your metabolism, burn extra calories when you aren’t working out (known as the EPOC effect), and fend off unwanted fat gain.

 It’s really easy to think of yourself as healthy and invincible when you’re young, but make no mistake: age will catch up with you, just as it catches up with everyone.

 Remember: your muscles will start to plateau in strength sometime in your 30s, potentially leading to you becoming less active.
 It’s likely you won’t notice a thing early on unless you’re already keeping fit and/or tracking your weight and body composition.

-Being aware of your body fat percentage and tracking it over time is a good way to determine your risk of losing muscle.
-If you’ve noticed that your weight hasn’t changed much over the last couple years but your body fat percentage has increased, that’s a red flag indicating muscle loss is occurring.Take care of your muscles, young one, and they will take care of you!
-Tagged: Body Composition › Health/Fitness ›
+Being aware of your body fat percentage and tracking it over time is a good way to determine if your body composition is declining.
+If you’ve noticed that your weight hasn’t changed much over the last couple of years but your body fat percentage has increased, that’s a red flag indicating aging-related muscle loss is occurring.